alkresin/guiserver/README.md

 ### Installation
    Just copy an executable file to a folder of your choice.
 For to not write a full path to it in your applications, add this folder to a PATH environment variable.

+### Notes
+   extgui.prg and extgui_classes.prg together with hbip.c, listen.c are an implementation of a GUI framework, based on connection with GuiServer, for Harbour.